Skip to main content

 Reality

-A consultant may advise from outside; an embedded operator works inside the cadence and is accountable to execution.
+A consultant may advise from outside; an embedded operator works inside the weekly rhythm and is accountable to execution.

 "It is only for broken teams."